wiseman-timelord/Chat-VulkanLlama/README.md

 ### FUTURE PLANS:
 1) Model setup, when detecting models, if not already added to the list in new file "./data/syntax.log", then ask user if the program should use one of the three options of, syntax for the model, and then save this preference to new line in the "./models/syntax.yaml" instead of "./models/syntax.log" , and use that method of syntax for the relevant model in future.
 For now you need to edit the syntax in "./scripts/message.py".
 Note, already sepent a day implementing this, and it became frustrating, so it will have to wait.
 2) Currently have to decide about this one...Remove sounds and tts, Start Window 2 with ASCII art, followed by roleplay setup.
 Window 1 then focuses solely on the, model setup and engine's main loop, where as window_2 would be, roleplay configuration and roleplay_display.
 It would have to be linux/wsl only scripts, to enable proper interaction between the windows, as complicated, listening to keys in each others yaml files and switching of state of other keys 0/1, is an insain way to do it by my fathoming.
-3) When all is done, need to update docs with the new, improvements and upgrades.
+3) When all is done, need to update docs with the new, improvements and upgrades, they are outdated now.

 ### WARNINGS:
 * Using the experimental version of llama-cpp-python will possibly break support for GGML or other applications that use llama-cpp, ensure to, use environment or perform a backup, before running the install process.
 If you want a GGML version of the program, then consult versions <=1.03 of Llama2Robot, but the emotions code will still be faulty.